Admission Information for Prospective Students

 How to apply for Admission

-The application deadline for both international and domestic applicants is January 15 for the following fall semester.
+The application deadline for both international and domestic applicants is January 15 for the upcoming fall semester.

 You are strongly encouraged to submit your application online at http://apply.hawaii.edu.
 If you are unable to do so, you may download and submit paper forms.
 These can be obtained from the Graduate Division web site, http://manoa.hawaii.edu/graduate/.
 Mail paper forms to the Graduate Division at the address indicated on the forms.

-If you are applying for East-West Center Fellowship support, all application materials are to be submitted to the East-West Center.
-Please see the East-West Center Fellowship page for more information.
+If you are applying for East-West Center Fellowship support, please see the East-West Center Fellowship page for more information.

-Documents required by the University's Office of Graduate Education include:
+Documents required by the University's Graduate Division include:

 - Completed Online Application.